ristov/nids-alert-data/README.md

 ---------------
 Each data point has 47 fields and their description is given below:

-Timestamp -- alert group reporting time (seconds since Epoch)
+Timestamp -- alert group reporting time

 SignatureText -- human readable alert text